mikeolkin/leaflet-eruv-map/README.md

   <li><a target="blank" href="https://github.com/stefanocudini/leaflet-search">Leaflet-Search</a> - for geocoding</li>
   </ul>

-The map can currently be previewed <a target="blank" href="https://mikeolkin.github.io/leaflet-eruv-map/Eruv.htm">here</a>.
+The map can currently be viewed <a target="blank" href="https://mikeolkin.github.io/leaflet-eruv-map/Eruv.htm">here</a>.